react-bootstrap-table/react-bootstrap-table2/docs/getting-started.md

 ## Installation

-> Due to `react-bootstrap-table2` already taked on npm so that our npm module name is **`react-bootstrap-table-next`**.
-Anyway, we still use or mention `react-bootstrap-table2` in any our git repository, offical website and documents!!, ony the npm name is different!!!!
+> Due to `react-bootstrap-table2` already taken on npm our module is called **`react-bootstrap-table-next`**.
+We still use `react-bootstrap-table2` in any our git repository, official website and documentation - only the npm name is different!

 ```sh
 $ npm install react-bootstrap-table-next --save